Using quantum theory to reduce the complexity of input-output processes: Results

-{\bf Quantum Transducers.} Quantum processing can mitigate this inefficiency.
+Quantum processing can mitigate this inefficiency.
 Whenever the $\varepsilon$-transducer of a given input-output process is step-wise inefficient, we can construct a quantum transducer that is provably simpler.
-Our construction assigns each causal state $s_i$ a corresponding quantum causal state
+Our construction assigns each $s_i$ a corresponding quantum causal state